rabsingh/Capstone-Project/README.md

 A group management app.

 ### 1.3 Target Audience
-Any group of people who share tasks and responsibilities, such as:
+Any group of people who want a shared shopping list, such as:
 - Families
 - Student houses
 - Shared accommodations